Early College Courses

 Students can earn proficiency credit for a course they have not taken if they earn a 3 or higher on an Advanced Placement test or a score that meets the credit requirement provided by the American Council on Education (ACE) on a College Level Examination Program (CLEP) test.

-Students who earn a proficiency credit through an AP or CLEP test will receive credit on their transcript for the course with the grade of P (Pass) and the credit will not impact the student's grade point average.
+Students who earn proficiency credit through an AP or CLEP test will receive credit on their transcript for the course with a grade of P (Pass), and the credit will not impact the student's grade point average.